All Products

 FAQ

-2. Check model version consistency
+2. Check model version consistency.

-• You must also use cosyvoice-v3-plus for synthesis.
+• Also use cosyvoice-v3-plus for synthesis.

-3. Verify source audio quality
+3. Verify source audio quality.

-• Audio duration: 10-20 seconds
+• Audio duration: 10 to 20 seconds

-• Clear sound quality
+• Clear audio quality

 • No background noise

-4. Check request parameters
+4. Check the request parameters.

-• Verify audio quality details:
+• Verify the audio quality details:

-• Audio duration: 10-20 seconds (15 seconds recommended)
+• Audio duration: 10 to 20 seconds (15 seconds is recommended)

-• Clear pronunciation, stable speech rate
+• Clear pronunciation and a stable speech rate

 • No background noise, echo, or static